-Pin Name Function SCLK/DFS SCLK (serial clock) is the serial shift clock in.
+Mnemonic Description SCLK/DFS SCLK (Serial Clock) is the serial shift clock in.
 SCLK synchronizes serial interface reads and writes.
-SDIO/DCS SDIO (serial data input/output) is a dual purpose pin.
-The typical role for this pin is an input and output, depending on the instruction being sent CSB and the relative position in the timing frame.
-CSB (chip select bar) is an active low control that gates the read and write cycles.
+SDIO/DCS SDIO (Serial Data Input/Output) is a dual-purpose pin.
+The typical role for this pin is an input and output depending on the instruction being sent and the relative position in the timing frame.
+CSB CSB (Chip Select Bar) is an active low control that gates the read and write cycles.

-The falling edge of the CSB, in conjunction with the rising edge of the SCLK, determines the start of the framing.
-Figure 57 and Table 14 provide examples of the serial timing and its definitions.
+The falling edge of the CSB in conjunction with the rising edge of the SCLK determines the start of the framing.
+Figure 57 and Table 14 provide an example of the serial timing and its definitions.

 Other modes involving the CSB are available.
-The CSB can be held low indefinitely to permanently enable the device (this is called streaming).
+The CSB can be held low indefinitely, permanently enabling the device (this is called streaming).
 The CSB can stall high between bytes to allow for additional external timing.
-When CSB is tied high, SPI functions are placed in a high impedance mode.
+When CSB is tied high during power up, SPI functions are placed in a high impedance mode.
 This mode turns on any SPI pin secondary functions.
+If CSB is high at power up and then brought low to activate the SPI, the SPI pin secondary functions are no longer available, unless the device power is cycled.

 During an instruction phase, a 16-bit instruction is transmitted.
-Data follows the instruction phase, and the length is determined by the W0 bit and the W1 bit.
+Data follows the instruction phase and the length is determined by the W0 bit and the W1 bit.
 All data is composed of 8-bit words.
 The first bit of each individual byte of serial data indicates whether a read or write command is issued.
 This allows the serial data input/output (SDIO) pin to change direction from an input to an output.

 In addition to word length, the instruction phase determines if the serial frame is a read or write operation, allowing the serial port to be used to both program the chip as well as read the contents of the on-chip memory.
 If the instruction is a readback operation, performing a readback causes the serial data input/ output (SDIO) pin to change direction from an input to an output at the appropriate point in the serial frame.

-Data can be sent in MSB- or in LSB-first mode.
+Data can be sent in MSB first or in LSB first mode.
 MSB first is the default on power up and can be changed via the configuration register.
 For more information, see the Interfacing to High Speed ADCs via SPI User Manual.